Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Model

 \section{Model}

 The source of GW 150914 very likely comprises of two objects at the final stage of their gravitational collapse, close to their respective horizons, inspiralling and moving at a good fraction of the speed of light.
-Even if only mass ($M$), charge ($Q$) and spin ($S$) are BHs observables, it is customary to assume that stationary BHs in the universe have no substantial charge ($Q/\sqrt{G}M \ll 1$ in geometric units) for a far-away observer.
-We allow for each of the collapsing objects to carry a non-vanishing global electric charge $Q/\sqrt{G}M \ll 1$ and spin angular momentum $S$.
-We have no argument to support that the charge cannot be quenched as it is customarily assumed; we merely examine here the consequences of a magnetosphere supported by an intrinsic electric charge during the inspiral.
-If the two spins $S$ are anti-aligned and approximately orthogonal to the orbital plane, the compression of the anti-parallel magnetic field lines within the current sheet separating the two magnetospheres\footnote{Kerr-Newmann space-time asymptotic solution clearly does not apply to this case because the two merging systems are not isolated and the surrounding space-time of each system is largely deformed by the companion.} will drive a violent turbulent magnetic reconnection, which can eject a relativistically hot pair plasma that later emits the hard $X$-rays signal detected by Fermi.
+Even if mass ($M$), charge ($Q$) and spin angular momentum ($S$) are BHs observables, it is customary to assume that stationary BHs in the universe have no substantial charge ($Q/\sqrt{G}M \ll 1$) for a far-away observer as it will be quenched on a presumably short time scale whereas $M$ and $S$ evolve on a much longer time scale.
+We allow for each of the collapsing objects to carry a non-vanishing global electric charge $Q/\sqrt{G}M \ll 1$ and $S$.
+If the two spins $S$ are anti-aligned and approximately orthogonal to the orbital plane, the compression of the anti-parallel magnetic field lines within the current sheet separating the two magnetospheres will drive during the inspiral a violent magnetic reconnection, which can eject a relativistically hot pair plasma that later emits the hard $X$-rays signal detected by Fermi (see the cartoon illustration in Fig. \ref{fig}).

-The problem of gravitational collapse of an electrically charged and spherically symmetric shell has been long investigated \citep{i66}.
-Astrophysical implications of a charged collapsing object have been explored in the past two decades in connection with GRBs prompt and afterglow high-energy light curves (see, e.g., \citet{r01}) and $X-$ and $\gamma$-ray band spectral evolution \citep{f06}.
+The problem of gravitational collapse of an electrically charged and spherically symmetric shell has been long investigated \citep{Israel.66}.
+Astrophysical implications of a charged collapsing object have been explored in the past two decades in connection with Gamma-Ray Bursts (GRBs) prompt and afterglow high-energy light curves (see, e.g., \cite{Ruffini.etal:01b,Ruffini.etal:05}) and $X-$ and $\gamma$-ray spectral evolution \cite{Fraschetti.etal:06}.